SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                           • FREQ.
 PRECISION > This sets the decimal precision at which the VCO frequency can be set and will be displayed.
 Note that if it is set to a lower precision than required for the current VCO frequency, confirmation will result in the new VCO frequency to be rounded and set to the nearest possible value.
 Since the minimum VCO frequency step size is inherently dependent on the
-                                              PLL crystal frequency (25 kHz @ 1.6 MHz and 50 kHz at 3.2 MHz), the actual frequency precision will default to the highest possible resolution automatically, i.e. 3 decimals at 1.6 MHz and 2 decimals at 3.2 MHz respectively.
+                                              PLL crystal frequency (25 kHz @ 1.6 MHz and 50 kHz @ 3.2 MHz), the actual frequency precision will default to the highest possible resolution automatically, i.e. 3 decimals at 1.6 MHz and 2 decimals at 3.2 MHz respectively.
 This can be changed to a lower value if so desired.
 Refer to additional explanation below at PLL SUBMENU > PLL XTAL FREQ.
                           • EXIT SUBMENU    > Returns to the main menu.